danaesavi/ImageChain/README.md

 # ImageChain
-This repository is associated with the research paper: [ImageChain: Advancing Sequential Image-to-Text Reasoning in Multimodal Large Language Models](https://arxiv.org/abs/2502.19409)
+This repository is associated with the research paper [ImageChain: Advancing Sequential Image-to-Text Reasoning in Multimodal Large Language Models](https://arxiv.org/abs/2502.19409)

 ## StoryFrames Dataset
 The StoryFrames dataset is [available on Hugging Face](https://huggingface.co/datasets/ingoziegler/StoryFrames).